snuxlab/website/paper.md

 ### 2017

 - **Prescribing 10,000 Steps like Aspirin: Designing a Novel Interface for Data-Driven Medical Consultation**
-  _Yoojung Kim, Eunyoung Heo, Hyunjung Lee, Sukyoung Ji, Jueun Choi, Joongseek Lee, Sooyoung Yu_
+  _Yoojung Kim, Eunyoung Heo, Hyunjung Lee, Sukyoung Ji, Jueun Choi, Joongseek Lee, Sooyoung Yoo_
   Full Paper - 37th Annual CHI Conference on Human Factors in Computing Systems (CHI 2017)

 - **Re-intermediation in the Fashion Industry: A Qualitative Study on Brokers in the Dongdae-mun Fashion District**